frabulous/ProjectArakne/README.md

 ### Adjust body height depending on legs average position

-TODO
+We want our agent to try to keep a fixed distance between the ground and its body (*bodyDefaultHeight*).
+This is possible in LateUpdate().
+After updating each leg position with CheckLegHandle(), we evaluate the averageLegsHeight of all the legs by summing up every `legHandle[i].position.y` and then dividing the result by the number of legs.
+In this way we can use `averageLegsHeight + bodyDefaultHeight` as a candidate next position for our body.

 ### Adjust body height if an upcoming collision is detected**
-casi:
-- no collision
-- try below
-- try above
-- stop (possibili ampliamenti futuri: jump, climb, destroy, )

-This is an obstacle avoidance algorithm that is used to move the height of the agent's body when an obstacle is detected.
+Before updating the final body position, we want to check if a collision is going to occur, so we can move the height of the agent's body accordingly.

-The algorithm uses the Unity *Physics.CheckBox* function to check if there is an obstacle in the candidate next position of the spider's body.
+The obstacle avoidance algorithm uses the Unity *Physics.CheckBox* function to check if there is an obstacle in the candidate next position of the spider's body.
 If there is no obstacle, the algorithm updates the last valid body position and returns the current body height.
 If an obstacle is detected, the algorithm enters a loop that tries to find free space for the body to move by checking for space both above and below the current position.

 The algorithm starts by trying to move the body below the current position and checks for free space in increments of 0.15 units along the vertical.
 If it finds a free space, it updates the last valid body position and returns the new body height.